GSA/piv-guides/_devconfig/ssh.md

 collection: devconfig
 ---

-# Use PIV/CAC and Secure Shell (SSH) for Remote Access from Windows, Linux, or Mac
+# Use PIV/CAC and Secure Shell (SSH) to Remotely Access UNIX-like Servers from a Windows, Linux, or Mac Workstation

-This guide will help you to use your PIV/CAC for authentication to remotely access "UNIX-like" servers via SSH.
-To carry out the following procedures, you must have administrator privileges and be comfortable performing complex IT tasks.
+As a system administrator (SA), you need the ability to remotely access UNIX-like servers from your Windows, Linux, or Mac workstation.
+By using your PIV/CAC for authentication and SSH for remote access

+- This guide explains how to use....will walk you through using ...your PIV/CAC card for authentication and the SSH remote-access steps, according to your particular workstation's operating system (OS).
+How to use....SSH for remote access from your workstation...

+- SSH for remote access, and your Windows, Linux, or Mac workstation.

+- [will allow you to do this, regardless of your operating system (OS)].
+ - and SSH, you will be able to remotely access UNIX-like systems from your workstation.

 This guide covers the following topics: